— THE GRESB REAL ESTATE ASSESSMENT —

 The Assessment offers high-quality ESG data and powerful analytical tools to benchmark ESG performance, identify areas for improvement and engage with investors.

-In 2019, more than 1,000 property companies, real estate investment trusts (REITs), funds, and developers participated in the Real Estate Assessment, representing USD 4.1 trillion AUM.
-The Assessment covers more than 100,000 assets (of which more than 66,000 reported at the asset level) across 64 countries.
+In 2020, more than 1,200 property companies, real estate investment trusts (REITs), funds, and developers participated in the Real Estate Assessment, representing USD 4.8 trillion AUM.
+The Assessment covers more than 96,000 assets across 64 countries.

 What is the GRESB Real Estate Assessment?